google/casa-android/README.md

 </application>
 ```

-The framework provides quick access to the sourcecode, documentation or bug report of a sample in
+The framework provides quick access to the sourcecode, documentation, bug report or owner of a sample in
 the default UI toolbar.

 To enable it, provide the base URLs and use the `@Sample` annotation parameters